danielsGitStuff/mel/README.md

   - there is no creation time for files
   - with Android 10 you have absolutely no access outside of the app's private directory using `java.io.File`.
 But there is more to it.
   It also restricts the usage of shell commands to your private directory.
 Plus, executing programs like `find` leads to wrong(==empty) results instead of throwing errors.
-  That makes shell commands pretty much useless.
+  That renders shell commands pretty much useless or even dangerous.
   - `ContentResolver.query()` ignores Uri queries and selections (like you do in SQL).
 But only in most cases.
 And there is no documentation on that.
     - Of course, it ignores sort order as well, mostly
 - databasing is different